 Schools have had duties under the Disability Discrimination Act 1995 (DDA) since the DDA was implemented in 1996.
 These duties, under Part 2 and Part 3 of the DDA, require schools to avoid discrimination in relation to employment of staff and the provision on non-educational goods, facilities and services.
 The duties in relation to access to education complement, rather than replace, these earlier duties.

-Schools can get advice and information concerning all their duties under the DDA from the DRC Helpline
+Schools can get advice and information concerning all their duties under the DDA from the EHRC action might schools take to prevent discrimination against disabled pupils or prospective pupils?